JowlFadhli/JowlFadhli/README.md

 - ⛽ I’m a Digital Geoscientist and currently working on for AI/ML application in Oil and Gas
 - 🌱 I’m currently learning more about Data Science, Artificial Intelligence, Machine Learning, Deep Learning (Computer Vision And NLP)
 - 💬 Ask me about Deep Learning and Machine Learning (Computer Vision) in Oil and Gas Industry
-- 📫 How to reach me: [LinkedIn - Muhammad Zul Fadhli Mohd Fauzi](https://www.linkedin.com/in/zulfadhlifauzi/) and you may me at [Email](zfadhli98@gmail.com)
+- 📫 How to reach me: [LinkedIn - Muhammad Zul Fadhli Mohd Fauzi](https://www.linkedin.com/in/zulfadhlifauzi/) and you may email me at [zfadhli98@gmail.com](zfadhli98@gmail.com)

 <div id="over" style="position:absolute; width:200%; height:100%">